eecs280staff/tutorials/docs/assertions_guide.md

 Now we can actually see the call to `Matrix_at()` that broke its REQUIRES clause.
 In this implementation of `Matrix_fill()`, the `c` variable is allowed to reach value `5`, which is one too large.
 We need to adjust the conditions on the loops to fix this.

 Because we had assertions in `Matrix_at()`, it warned us right away that `Matrix_fill()` was up to no good!

+## Assertions for Testing

+In this guide, we discuss assertions as a preemptive debugging tool.
+Assertions are also frequently used for unit testing, often in combination with a unit-testing framework such as the one we provide in EECS 280 that may provide additional constructs like `ASSERT_TRUE` or `ASSERT_EQUAL()`.
+We don't address that context in this guide, and we don't recommend mixing those special testing assertions into your code for debugging purposes.

 ## Acknowledgments
 Original document written by James Juett jjuett@umich.edu.